A New Way Forward Masks, Hygiene and Sanitation

 Information for Departments

 Departments should ensure that all employees who plan to return to work on campus are aware of the requirement and have a mask or face covering.
-Departments that expect visitors / customers must have disposable masks or face coverings available for those who arrive not wearing a mask or face covering.
+Departments that expect visitors or customers must have disposable masks or face coverings available for those who arrive not wearing a mask or face covering.

 Information for Students and Instructors